-Currently, COVID-19 has not had a material impact on this segment.
+As of June 30, 2020 COVID-19 has not had a material impact on this segment.
 The Company will aggressively defend its entitlements against litigation for both Grapevine and Centennial.
 However, extended court closures under local and state ordinances may delay previously scheduled hearings.